 Because of the natural decline in production from existing wells, our success depends, in part, on Sanchez Energy's ability to replace declining production.
-Any decrease in volumes of natural gas, NGLs and oil that Sanchez Energy produces or any decrease in the number of wells that Sanchez Energy completes could adversely affect our business and operating results.
+Any decrease in volumes of natural gas, NGLs and oil that Sanchez Energy produces or any decrease in the number of wells that Sanchez Energy completes could reduce throughput volumes that could adversely affect our business and operating results.